Gråbrødretorv 14: 19th century

 Court dentist Maximillian Moresco (1791-1846) was later based in the building, He had come to Denmark from The Hague in around 1820.
 He was the father of the later fashion retailer Jacob Heinrich Moresco.
 Jacob Moresco resided in the building from 1868 to 1886.
 The painter and lithegrapher Edvard Lehmann (1815-1892) resided on the third floor from 1864 to 1875.

+20th century

+The bookbinding firm Carl Raff´s Efterfølger was based in the building in 1910.
+It belonged to Marius Raff at that time.

 Architecture

 Gråbrødrehus is a three-winged complex, surrounding three sides of a small courtyard, constructed in brick with four storeys over a walk-out basement.
 The facade, which is plastered and painted in a pale green colour, with shadow joints on its lower part, is finished with a white-painted sill course below the windows on the first floor and a substantial cornice.

 A two-bay green-painted gate, topped by a fanlight and with the name of the building written on the transom, opens to the small courtyard.
 A door in the north wall of the gateway provides access to the main staircase of the building.
 The basement entrance is located in the bay furthest to the north (right).
 The red tile roof is pierced by two chimneys.
 A large atelier window flanked by two smaller dormer windows faces the square.

 Therear side of the front wing and the perpendicular wing meet in a diagonal cornerbay.
 The facades towards the yard are plastered and rendered in a pale yellow colour.
 The courtyard is to the south separated from that of No. 16 by a low wall.